top of page

 ✔ Natural Salt (Rock Salt / Sea Salt)

-• Provides chloride ions needed for HCl formation
+• Provides chloride ions needed for HCL formation

 • Supports electrolyte balance and digestion